mr-mixas/Struct-Diff.pm/README.md

 - sort `<sub|true|false>`

     Defines how to handle hash subdiffs.
-Keys will be picked randomely (default `keys` behavior), sorted by provided subroutine (if value is a coderef) or lexically sorted if set to some other true value.
+Keys will be picked randomly (default `keys` behavior), sorted by provided subroutine (if value is a coderef) or lexically sorted if set to some other true value.